Historical Marker Details

 OREGON GEOLOGY

 Ages ago a river flowed across the high desert country in the rocky canyon several hundred yards beyond the marker.
-The prehistoric river drained a large ice age lake that formed from the blocking of normal drainage in the …
+The prehistoric river drained a large ice age lake that formed from the blocking of normal drainage in the area by lava flows.
+The lake covered a large area to the east in the …

 Read More